 That said, a paid VPN service is way better than free version regarding speed, reliability, security, stability and unblocking capabilities.
 In addition to this, a premium VPN offers a range of servers, ensuring a better online experience to users.

 On top, if unblocking sites is that you’re looking for then a free VPN will help.
 On another hand, a paid best VPN for China will ensure top-notch online protection, high-speed streaming, uninterrupted connection and 100% evasion from the GFW (Great Firewall of China).

 Should I Use a Free VPN for China?

 For starters, it is very difficult to find a VPN service that is available for free and works in China.
 Free VPN services are known to have numerous issues and do not provide the same quality of service when compared to premium China VPN services.
 Free VPNs don’t offer great online security, unlimited servers of your choice, and tend to be slower than paid VPN services.
-Therefore, we would advise you to use a premium VPN services instead of a free VPN service for China.
+Therefore, we would advise you to use a premium VPN services instead of using a free VPN for China.